Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

-\item \textbf{Scenario 2}: Imitating large FIR surveys of high-z galaxies that typically have sparse wavelength converge, we fit the modified blackbody model in Equation \ref{eq:mbb_prop} to two FIR bands (rest-frame $\lambda = 100, 160 \mu{\rm m}$) which allow us to neglect the powerlaw component that would affect data blueward of $\sim50\mu$m.
-We fix $\beta = 1.5$ and assume that emission approaches optically thick at $\lambda_0 = 100 \mu{\rm m}$, similar to analysis from \cite{algera_2023_new_rebels}.
-We use the {\sc emcee} package \citep{emcee} to sample the dust temperature posteriors, which are constrained by a uniform prior spanning T$_{\rm CMB}(z=6.5) <$ T$_{\rm MBB} < 250$~K.
+Imitating large FIR surveys of high-z galaxies that typically have sparse wavelength converge, we fit the modified blackbody model in Equation \ref{eq:mbb_prop} to two FIR bands (rest-frame $\lambda = 100, 160 \mu{\rm m}$) which allow us to neglect the powerlaw component that would affect data blue-ward of $\sim50\mu$m.
+As in the first scenario, we fix $\beta = 1.5$ and assume that emission approaches optically thick at $\lambda_0 = 100 \mu{\rm m}$.
+We use the {\sc emcee} package \citep{emcee} to sample the dust temperature posteriors, which are constrained by a uniform prior spanning T$_{\rm CMB}(z=6.5) <$ T$_{\rm MBB} < 250$~K. Here, our mock data and model choices are similar to analysis from \cite{algera_2023_new_rebels}, and can again serve as illustrative comparisons for dust temperature measurements from sparse data.